 Python supports integers whose size is limited only by the memory available.
 Extensive arithmetic using integers larger than the largest integer supported in the language used to implement Python will degrade performance.

-The type of garbage collection algorithm used, such as reference counting or mark and sweep, is implementation-defined.
+The type of garbage collection algorithm used, such as “reference counting” or “mark and sweep”, is implementation-defined.
 Depending upon the algorithm used, additional programmer action may be required to prevent memory leakage.

 The maximum value that a variable of type Py_ssize_t can take is implementation defined and documented by sys.maxsize.